RafaAlkhamry2020/Login_Register_SqlLite/README.md

-# Login_Register_Mysql
+# Login_Register_Sqllite
-login and register with mysql database application
+login and register with sqllite database application